-Running or jogging are great ways to get back to fitness after you’ve given birth, but if you’re planning to run with your baby’s buggy or pushchair, follow these top tips for success.
+Running or jogging with a pram are great ways to get back to fitness after you’ve given birth.
+If you’re planning to run with your baby’s buggy, pushchair, pram or stroller, here are a few top tips to follow for success.

 Fitness trainer Nicky Lawson from Kiqplan, Race for Life’s official training partner, offers her advice:

 How old should my child be before I run with them?

 Advice varies but it is generally recommended that babies should be able to sit up and hold their head properly before you start running with them, so around six to nine months of age.

 If you specifically want to run with your baby or toddler buy a specialist running stroller suitable for the terrain that you want to run on with a wheel size of 16 inches or larger.
 Some are designed for off-road running, while others cater for smooth pavement running, so think about where you live and research the best buggy for where you want to run.

 Stability and comfort for you and your child are important, so make sure the buggy has suitable suspension and shock absorption too.
 Also try to buy one with a handbrake and ideally a sun screen for running on sunny days.

 Check out some of our top picks of the best buggies for running

 Definitely at the pricier end of the spectrum, this offering from Thule benefits from precision steering both on and off road, whether you're running through fields or the pavement.
 What you're really paying for, though, is the ultra lightweight frame, which won't weigh you down.